MicrosoftDocs/architecture-center/docs/example-scenario/banking/jmeter-load-testing-pipeline-implementation-reference.md

 ## Applicable Scenarios

-* Any scenario in which there is a need to evaluate the capability of different infrastructure designs / configurations to handle different types of loads.
+* Any scenario in which there's a need to evaluate the capability of different infrastructure designs and configurations to handle different types of loads.

 ## Next Steps